Skip to main content

 To be honest, I remember that process being quite overwhelming at first.
 I struggled to find ways to become more independent as a newly-injured 17-year-old quadriplegic, but at first, my mom had to do everything for me.
 That included dressing, bathing, personal care, bowel and bladder management, driving, cooking, and more.

 Although my rehabilitation therapists worked hard to help me learn to do things, I waited until I got back home before I really began to get the courage to start trying to do things on my own.
 Most of the time, I tried this when I was alone.
-I didn’t want anyone to see me fail or struggle at something.
+I didn’t want anyone to see me fail or struggle.

 Learning From Peers with Spinal Cord Injuries